ozpv/haemolacriaa-yew/README.md

 # haemolacriaa
-www in rust
 my personal website, written in *rust*
-you can preview an older version at [https://haemolacriaa.com/](https://haemolacriaa.com/)
+you can preview an older, current version at [https://haemolacriaa.com/](https://haemolacriaa.com/)

 ## how to configure
-config settings are located in **src/config.rs**
+config settings for frontend are located in **frontend/src/config.rs**

+# deploy section will be re-written soon!

-## how to deploy
+<s>## how to deploy
 Clone the repository and cd
 ```
 git clone https://github.com/ozpv/haemolacriaa.git